 My point is, just kids often fits.

 But when someone says, they’re just kids, meaning their opinions aren’t important or suggesting just kids can’t possibly have anything to contribute, well, that’s another story.
-Then, just kids, takes on a condescending, negative tone; one that doesn’t place the same value on kids compared to adults.
+Then, just kids, takes on a condescending tone – a tone that doesn’t place the same value on kids.

 The message tucked into this post is meant to be one of hope.

-I am feeling inspired and more hopeful these days because of the actions of a bunch of kids.
+I am feeling inspired and more hopeful because of the actions of a bunch of just kids.

 What about you?